Chucky/Charles Lee Ray

 - Parents as People: See Obstructive Bureaucrat.

 - Pet the Dog: In the television cut only.
 See I Want My Beloved to Be Happy.
-Counting also the deleted scenes shown in the TV cut, he's probably the only Jerkass and Asshole Victim in the film series to have any redeeming qualities underneath a Jerkass Façade.
+Counting also the deleted scenes shown in the TV cut, he's probably the only Jerkass and Asshole Victim in the film series to have any redeeming qualities underneath his mask.

 - Schrödinger's Cast: While he is still depicted as a somewhat doubtful Obstructive Bureaucrat of a foster father, in the television cut, his characterization was portrayed differently as a Jerk with a Heart of Gold and being given more screen time makes him more of a Decoy Deuteragonist to Joanne's Decoy Protagonist in contrast to his non-vital straight Jerkass Hate Sink role in the theatrical cut, so therefore when Phil is killed, the Asshole Victim trope for him is mostly averted unlike the theatrical cut.